cheblin/AdHoc-protocol/README.md

 is a time- consuming process and error-prone.
 The most efficient solution is to create a DSL – by means of which formally describes the protocol, and then create a utility that generates the source code based on this description for various target platforms, in the required programming languages.

-Some examples of solutions build in this way:
+Some examples of solutions built in this way:
 [Protocol Buffers ](https://developers.google.com/protocol-buffers/docs/overview)
 [Cap’n Proto ](https://capnproto.org/language.html)
 [FlatBuffers ](http://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)